nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

 1. If you are unsure of which version of Java you are on, follow these steps.
-Otherwise, continue on from step 2.
+Otherwise, continue on from step 2.<br>

-2. To check your java version:
+2. To check your java version:<br>
-    1. For Mac users, open up Terminal and type in `java --version`.
+&nbsp&nbsp&nbsp&nbsp 1.
+For Mac users, open up Terminal and type in `java --version`.<br>
-    2. For Windows users, open up Command Prompt and type in `java --version`.
+&nbsp&nbsp&nbsp&nbsp 2.
+For Windows users, open up Command Prompt and type in `java --version`.<br>

-3. If you have the supported version of Java, the response should resemble something like this `java 11.0.9 2020-10-20 LTS`.
+3. If you have the supported version of Java, the response should resemble something like this `java 11.0.9 2020-10-20 LTS`.<br>

 4. If you do not see the supported version of Java, download Java from this [page](https://www.java.com/en/download/).